 Write out what you learnt from your experience before you try and sculpt it into something for your statement.
 Don’t be afraid to be off the wall with what you learnt, either – everyone can write essays on kindness and compassion because of that one time they saw a staff member smile or hold someone’s hand, but not everyone will be able to realise that teamwork is more than just being civil to your colleagues.

-Yes, there are buzzwords that every medical school looks for, but you can get them in without making your statement appear exactly the same as everyone else’s.
-Perhaps you saw a doctor make a mistake that was then corrected by a nurse, because everyone has the patient’s best interests at heart.
-Perhaps it was a consultant taking the time to make sure that their junior doctors were coping with the workload – and maybe it was as simple as someone knowing the tea and coffee orders for the team.
+Yes, there are buzzwords that every Medical School looks for, but you can get them in without making your statement appear exactly the same as everyone else’s.
+Perhaps it was a consultant taking the time to make sure that their junior Doctors were coping with the workload – or maybe it was as simple as someone knowing the tea and coffee orders for the team.
+If you happened to get involved with volunteering that focused on helping ill, disabled or disadvantaged people, what did you learn from it?
 Try not to fit your experience into the standard template of ‘I did x time at y place and it showed me xyz skills.’

-You only have 4000 characters for your statement and everyone has to have some form of work experience, so don’t just chuck it in there to show you did it and don’t make the whole first page about every single detail of that one patient you saw.
+You only have 4000 characters for your statement and everyone has to have some form of work experience, so don’t just chuck it in there to show you did it and don’t make the whole first page about every single detail of one isolated experience.
 Think of your personal statement as a taster, a flavour of who you are – give them enough to ask you about at interview, but not so much there’s nothing to ask.

-You don’t have to tell them every fact you learnt (that’s what they’re there to teach you!), but an understanding of medicine and what it involves is crucial.
-Universities don’t want to take on students that think all of medicine is sitting in a clinic, because they’ll lose them when that student is shocked that they have to spend hours a week on a ward round.
+You don’t have to tell admission tutors every fact you learnt (that’s what they’re there to teach you!), but an understanding of Medicine and what it involves is crucial.
+Universities don’t want to take on students that think all of Medicine is sitting in a clinic because they’ll lose them when that student is shocked that they have to spend hours a week on a ward round.